 At the University of Helsinki, doctoral education is carried out in four doctoral schools.
 Suitable doctoral programs are for instance:

-- Doctoral Programme in School, Education, Society and Culture (SEDUCE)
+Doctoral Program in School, Education, Society and Culture (SEDUCE)

-- Doctoral Programme in Psychology, Learning, and Communication (PsyCo)
+Doctoral Program in Psychology, Learning, and Communication (PsyCo)

 Building your career begins already during your studies.
 From the start of your studies until one year after the completion of your degree, Career Services at the University of Helsinki give guidance and support, including career guidance and counseling, courses and events, and facilitation of mentoring groups.